rinnegannn/ReliefLocator/replit.md

 - Shadcn/ui design system with the "new-york" style variant
 - Tailwind CSS for utility-first styling with custom design tokens
 - Material Design principles adapted for emergency response interfaces
+- Calming blue color scheme (HSL 207, 76%, 48%) for trust and professionalism
+- Shadow-based depth system for visual hierarchy (shadow-sm for headers, shadow-md for cards)

 **State Management**
 - TanStack Query (React Query) for server state management and caching